GudiedRyan/album_ratings/README.md

  - Initialized database
  - Added basic CSS styling to the table
  - Removed the 'main' blueprint as it was better served as part of the 'albums' blueprint
+ - Added update and delete methods
+ - Added some style to the links to edit/delete